LYM-mg/MGDYZB/MGDYZB/Pods/Kingfisher/README.md

 imageView.kf_cancelDownloadTask()
 ```

-If you need more control and want to do some check before cancelling, all `kf_setImageWithURL` methods return a `RetrieveImageTask` object as well.
-You can also hold and manage it, then call cancel on the task:
+All `kf_setImageWithURL` methods return a `RetrieveImageTask` object as well.
+You can also hold and manage it if you need to apply some check:

 ``` swift
 let task = imageView.kf_setImageWithURL(NSURL(string: "http://your_image_url.png")!)